Andrew-Pomar/RCHS-First-Robotics-Coding/INSTRUCTIONS.md

   - ex: the front left module's motor for steering would be: LT Steering
   - Driving would be: LT Drive
 - the drives might be very fast off rip.
 You will probably have to write code for a slower mode, and probably change the intial speeds.
+  - I did this by making a conditional command where if a button was pressed it would disable all others and enable the new speed.
+The speed was changed by multiplying the original speed value by the "SpeedFactor" which was a value between 0 and 1.
 - if you need to set up a deadzone, increase the deadband value.
 This is just another term for deadzone in the code.

 ## PathPlanner Guide